Using the AI Design Assistant in Minerva - Staff Guide

 Tools with AI options

-• Question bank for tests – Generate formative question banks that can be reused in multiple assessments based on the text within a Minerva Document.
+- Question Banks – Generate formative question banks that can be reused in multiple Tests.

 How the AI Design Assistant works

 The AI Design Assistant uses Microsoft Azure OpenAI to generate ideas for structuring your learning resources.
-When you launch the AI Design Assistant, the AI will start to generate content straight away.
-You can, however, use the fields in the interface to improve the focus and adjust the number of results.
+When you launch the AI Design Assistant, the AI will start to generate content straight away (for Learning Modules and test questions, the AI automatically uses the module name; question bank generation uses text within Minerva Documents.)
+You will likely need to use the fields in the interface to improve the focus.

-• Complexity - The default setting is University degree level, but you should experiment if results are not satisfactory by moving the pointer up and down the scale.
-Our vendor advises that the bottom of the scale is approximately secondary school level with Masters level at the top of the scale.
+- Complexity - The default setting is University degree level year 1/2, but you should experiment if results are not satisfactory by moving the pointer up and down the scale.
+Staff at Leeds report that moving the scale near the top usually produces the best results.

-• Number of results - You can generate up to 20 Learning Modules, and up to 10 test or question bank questions.
+- Number of results - You can select how many results you want.
 You can then choose which should be added to your module.

 Where you can select the addition of images, these are from the Unsplash library of images.
 They are copyright free.
 If you like a generated Learning Module but don't like the image, it is always possible to remove/change the image after adding it to your module.